 Carer Advocacy.
 This scheme has been developed in the Belfast Trust area to meet the needs of those who care for people with mental ill health.
 Carers want to be involved, want to be valued and want to secure the best care as quickly as possible for the person they love.
-This can be achieved by some of the following issues being addressed: access to a mental health or social care professional on request; prompt response to requests for help; having needs assessed and met; support in obtaining breaks from caring; information on the mental health problem affecting the person they are caring for; information on treatments, alternative treatments and their effects; and information on the support that will be provided when the carer is no longer available.
+This can be achieved by some of the following issues being addressed: access to a mental health or social care professional on request; prompt response to requests for help; having needs assessed and met; support in obtaining breaks from caring; information on the mental health problem affecting the person they are caring for, information on treatments, alternative treatments and their effects; and information on the support that will be provided when the carer is no longer available.

 Research.
 Praxis Care's Research Department conducts in-house and commissioned research in the area of learning disabilities, mental health, conditions of older people, acquired brain injury and other health and social care issues.
 The Praxis Care Research Department also collaborates on research projects with universities and other service providers including a study of transitions and outcomes for care leavers with mental health and/or intellectual disabilities.
-During 2017/18, Praxis Care Research was involved in evaluating training courses for the Learning & Development Department, undertaking Service User Survey and Stakeholder Surveys and participated in a Supported Decision Making Project in a collaborative project between Praxis Care, Mencap and Queen's University, Belfast.
+Current partners include Queen's University of Belfast, the Mental Health Foundation, the Association for Real Change (ARC NI) and Compass Advocacy Network (CAN).
+During 2018/19, Praxis Care Research was involved in evaluating training courses for the in-house Learning & Development Department as well as beginning research on a study of staff wellbeing.
+The Department has also participated in a number of externally funded, co-produced, collaborative projects in the areas of supported decision making, physical activity for people with mental ill health and safeguarding.